s2-ktran/s2-iac-ec2-kafka/README.md

 ### Input Variables

 Set your AWS account using `aws configure`.
-Retrieve the 4 output IP addresses from your SingleStore workspace cluster.
+Retrieve the output IP addresses from 1/ your provisioned SingleStore workspace cluster and 2/ any other IP addresses you would like Kafka to connect with.

 ```bash
 bash scripts/var_gen.sh